supercoderz/pyflightdata/README.md

     api.get_history_by_tail_number('VT-ALL')

 The above two methods also allow you to specify the page number and the limit as well.
 The default is page number 1 and limit 100, the maximum limit.
+If you have a paid member account and want to get more than 100 records, then you need to keep increasing the page number.
+At the moment there is no way to know how many pages are there.
+The limit parameter has a max value of 100 and is used to control the number of elements retrieved on a page.

     api.get_history_by_tail_number('VT-ALL',1,100)